Everything You Need to Know About Anal Itching

 Cleaning yourself with too much force

-By using your hands and toilet paper, you can use too much force.
-This can cause skin breakage and irritation because of the friction.
-This ends up causing anal itching.
+Scrubbing the toilet paper with too much pressure can cause skin breakage and irritation because of the friction.
+This might end up causing anal itching.

-There are some foods that aren’t good for your body.
-However, these change from person to person.
-Not everything affects everyone the same.
+There are some foods that aren’t very good for your body since they can cause irritation.
+However, this changes from person to person.
+Not everything affects everyone the same way.

 - Spicy or acidic foods (cayenne pepper, chili peppers, citrus, or tomatoes)